datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 - Police used excessive violence on October 1st 2017.
 - Hundreds of Catalan citizens were injured.
 - Thousands of images and videos of that violence are real and have been verified.

+### Details

+This article was authored by Joe Brew ([@joethebrew](https://twitter.com/joethebrew)).
+All errors are his alone.
+The raw data used for the charts in this article are downloadable [here](http://ceo.gencat.cat/ca/barometre/matrius-fusionada-BOP/).